SignalCha1n/comfyui-ComfySnap/README.md

 # Snap Style Nodes for ComfyUI

-A collection of custom nodes for ComfyUI designed to replicate certain visual elements and effects reminiscent of Snapchat and early digital aesthetics.
+A collection of custom nodes for ComfyUI designed to replicate certain visual elements and effects reminiscent of Snap and early digital aesthetics.

 ## Installation